 But there were other efforts to reclaim hateful words.
 Harry Hay’s Radical Fairies group sought to reclaim a ‘lost’ feminine sensibility among men and destigmatize the notion that gay men can be effeminate.
 Many lesbians reclaimed ‘dyke’ and groups such as Dykes on Bikes celebrated butch lesbian identity and presentation.
-‘Butch’ emerged as a common term for lesbians with a more masculine presentation, while ‘lipstick lesbians’ and ‘femmes’ were more traditionally feminine.
-Radical feminists both straight and lesbian sought to ‘reclaim’ the word ‘woman’ by changing it into ‘womyn’ to ‘take the man out of it’.
+Radical feminists both straight and lesbian sought to reclaim the word ‘woman’ by changing it into ‘womyn’ to ‘take the man out of it’.
 By the late 80s, the radical AIDS organization ACT-UP was defiantly embracing ‘queer’ as an identifier with slogans like “we’re here, we’re queer, get used to it!”, which was chanted at protests and rallies.
 These helped forge a safer space for the LGBT community by weakening the power of hateful slurs.
 This project still continues, with a subset of submissive men seeking to reclaim ‘faggot’.